Brand name: Cilicaine TM

 What it is used for

 INDICATIONS AS AT 18 February 2002: Treatment of moderately severe infections due to penicillin sensitive organisms.
 Therapy should be guided by bacteriological studies, including sensitivity tests and also by clinical response.
 Infections which usually respond to adequate dosage are: Group A streptococcal infections including upper respiratory tract infections, skin and skin structure infections and scarlet fever; pneumococcal infections of the respiratory tract; susceptible staphylococcal infections, most gonococcal infections, syphilis, fusospirochaetosis (Vincent's gingivitis and pharyngitis).
-Procaine penicillin must be administered by the intramuscular route only (see DOSAGE and ADMINISTRATION).
+CILICAINE SYRINGE 1.5 must be administered by the intramuscular route only (see section 4.2 DOSE AND METHOD OF ADMINISTRATION).

 How to take it